Skip to main content

 Doctors believe that when women have endometriosis and PCOS at the same time it is due to the excess androgens and insulin, causing excess estradiol.
 Estradiol is a type of estrogen that puts women at a higher risk of developing endometriosis when increased.

-Do I Have PCOS Or Endometriosis?
+Do I Have PCOS or Endometriosis?
+A Detailed Symptom Comparison

 Since women can have PCOS and endometriosis at the same time, it can be hard to narrow down which one you have and if you have both.
 However, if you experience any of the following symptoms, you should visit your physician or gynecologist for some testing: